 Currently, Polycom’s desk phones, video endpoints, and hardware, in general are one-time sale basis.
 It makes sense that Polycom wants to get more aggressive in the recurring revenue model (who doesn’t).
 I can’t help but wonder if this deal with Mitel is a kosher way to do this.

-For the most part, Mitel is a longtime service provider and will boost their handset and video quality with the merger with Polycom.
+For the most part, Mitel reviews are already quite good as a longtime service provider and a Polycom merger should boost their handset and video quality.
 But would this merger now make Polycom a service provider, making them a direct competitor/threat to their long time loyal partners and customers?